 Lottery hopefuls may only enter ONE TIME per person.

-Lottery winners are randomly selected from the pool of valid lottery applicants in each race by a specially designed computer program.
+Lottery winners are randomly selected from the pool of valid lottery applicants in each race in early April by a specially designed computer program.
 Your odds of winning a lottery spot are based on a number of variables, some of which are not known until registration closes on March 31:

 - Total number of Priority Registrations per race

 - Total number of available lottery spots per race

 - Total number of valid lottery applicants per race